-- The Dell PowerVault DL2100, powered by Symantec Backup Exec 2010, backed up the entire file server share in an average of 22 minutes after the initial backup when performing source deduplication as opposed to over 6 hours when not performing source deduplication. - The Dell PowerVault DL2100, powered by Symantec Backup Exec 2010 performing source deduplication, achieved an average deduplication ratio of 24.6:1 on our file server backup tests during a simulated 2-week period.
+- The Dell PowerVault DL2100, powered by Symantec Backup Exec 2010, backed up the entire SQL Server database in an average of 27 minutes when performing source deduplication as opposed to 2.38 hours when not performing source deduplication. - The Dell PowerVault DL2100, powered by Symantec Backup Exec 2010 performing source deduplication, achieved an average of 10.5:1 deduplication ratio on our database backup tests.

-Symantec Backup Exec 2010 lets businesses easily eliminate duplicate backup data-in our case, files stored on a file server.
-The backup technician uses the familiar Symantec Backup Exec console to simply select the deduplication storage folder and select the option for remote access of the media server while configuring the backup job.
+Symantec Backup Exec 2010 lets businesses easily eliminate duplicate backup data-in our case, SQL Server data.
+The backup technician uses the same familiar Backup Exec console to simply select the deduplication storage folder and select the option for remote access of the media server while configuring the backup job.

 Source deduplication in Symantec Backup Exec 2010 eliminates redundant data directly on the source machine before that data makes its way to the media server.
-The remote agent compares the chunks of data on the remote server to the existing backup chunks on the media server, and if it finds a duplicate, sends only a marker to the media server.
-This process greatly reduces the amount of data that is transmitted to the media server and the amount of data the media server must store.
-Source deduplication also enables bandwidth optimization as part of the backup process.
-In our test case, Symantec Backup Exec 2010 reduced the backup time window for a full backup from over 6 hours to an average of 22 minutes.
+The remote agent compares the chunks of data on the remote server to the existing backup chunks on the media server, and if it finds a duplicate, only sends a marker to the media server.
+This process greatly reduces the amount of data that is transmitted to the media server and lowers the amount of data the media server must store.
+Source deduplication enables bandwidth optimization as part of the backup process.
+In our test case, Symantec Backup Exec 2010 reduced the backup window from 2.38 hours to an average of 27 minutes.